Lake Street Dive: Signature Sounds

 The band has uploaded numerous videos, including their annual, humorous Halloween covers.

 The band made some significant changes in their operations in 2015.
-In the winter of that year they started work with Dave Cobb on a new record/CD in Nashville, signed with Nonesuch Records in November, and prepared for the release of the new album.
-In 2015 they performed at only 98 venues.
+In the winter of that year, they started work with Dave Cobb on a new record/CD in Nashville, signed with Nonesuch Records in November, and prepared for the release of the new album.
+In 2015, they performed at only 98 venues.
 However, they toured Australia and New Zealand in March, then picked up their usual pace until December.
 Their traditional Halloween video was Queen's "Bohemian Rhapsody".

 Nonesuch Records

 Lake Street Dive signed with Nonesuch Records in 2015 and released Side Pony in February 2016 with their new label.
-The album's name refers to a hairstyle adopted by Kearney and is slang for "unexpectedly diverting the mind's attention".
+The album's name refers to a hairstyle adopted by Kearney and is slang for "unexpectedly diverting the mind's attention."
 The band made 183 appearances in 2017 and 2018, including tours through North America, Europe, Japan, New Zealand, and Australia.
+Members claimed that creating this song was "out of their comfort zone."
+They consistently mix genres within their music, and with Side Pony they added another element to the mix- disco.
+When they decided to implement disco into their repertoire, they decided to shy away from the stereotypical dance floor and disco ball thing.
+Instead, they blended different elements of disco music to their songs and mixed it with their go-to genres.

 The band released their second album with Nonesuch, Free Yourself Up in May 2018.
 Kearney says, "This album is based in the realities in our time which have inevitably become part of everyone's daily life.
 It's something you think about and obsess over—and write songs about.
 Free Yourself Up is about empowering yourself, emboldening yourself, no matter what's going wrong."
 In November 2018, they released Freak Yourself Out, a five-song EP of songs written but not recorded for Free Yourself Up.

 The band wrote the theme song for Somebody Feed Phil with the show's creator Philip Rosenthal and recorded the song.
 The song was nominated for an Emmy award for original main title theme music.

 On May 10, 2021, trumpeter and guitarist Mike "McDuck" Olson announced he would be leaving Lake Street Dive after 16 years of performing with the band.

-In 2021 the band was inter alia part of the Newport Folk Festival in July.
+The band participated at the Newport Folk Festival in July 2021.

 Fantasy Records

 In September 2022, the band released "Fun Machine: The Sequel" through Fantasy Records.
 Collectively, the band described the EP in this way, "Imagine you walk into your favorite local dive bar and Lake Street Dive is on stage, doing our regular weekly gig for $5 a head.
 These are the songs we’d be covering there and how we’d be playing them.
-Some deep cuts, some sentimental favorites and some (hopefully) epic crowd pleasers.".
+Some deep cuts, some sentimental favorites, and some (hopefully) epic crowd pleasers.".

+"Good Together" was released in June 2024.
+The album was nominated for the 2025 Grammy Award for Best Traditional Pop Vocal Album.